bouncingleaf/angular-questions/README.md

 1. Run ***npm install*** from the top level application folder.
 This will install the dependencies.
 2. Set up a local MongoDB install to run on port 27017 (the default, at least for Windows).
+3. You may need to enable authentication for MongoDB. https://docs.mongodb.com/manual/tutorial/enable-authentication/ If you do, you might need to create a .env file with this line:
+   LOCAL_URI = 'mongodb://USER:PASSWORD@localhost:27017/pluralsight-jmroy'
-3. For Windows, start MongoDB by navigating to the folder where MongoDB is installed, opening a command line, and executing ***mongod.exe***.
+4. For Windows, start MongoDB by navigating to the folder where MongoDB is installed, opening a command line, and executing ***mongod.exe***.
 Leave this running.
-4. In a separate command line window, initialize the database by running ***npm run initialize***.
-This will take the data from the csv (included here -- see "Limitations and known issues" below) and load it into the MongoDB database.
+5. In a separate command line window, initialize the database by running ***npm run initialize***.
+This will take the data from the csv (included here as questions.csv -- see "Limitations and known issues" below) and load it into the MongoDB database.
 This only needs to be done once.
-5. Run ***npm run start-dev*** from the top level application folder.
+6. Run ***npm run start-dev*** from the top level application folder.
 Leave this running.
 This will start both the back end server (on port 7777) and front end server (on port 8080), and it will open up a browser for you to localhost:8080.

-## Structure of the application

-* ***index.html*** has an element with the id "app" and a call to run bundle.js.
-* ***webpack.config.js***, for the development mode, specifies an entry path of src/app/, an output path of dist/ and a filename of bundle.js with a public path of /.
-* In src/app/, the default file ***index.jsx*** calls ReactDOM.render, passing in Main (from Main.jsx) and the element with the id "app".
-* ***Main.jsx*** sets up a Router (with a history), a Provider (with a store), and establishes several Routes, such as /dashboard and /edit/:id.

 ## To Do List
 * Allow adding to the distractors multiple